doritoes/Mastering-Linux-Security-and-Hardening-3E/Lab Notes and Errata/Chapter-01.md

     - Browse and select the .iso iamge and click Mount and Retry Boot
     - Continue with the rest of the steps 6-10
     - Repeat for each VM
-3. Kernel Panic with Ubuntu installation
+3. Kernel Panic with Ubuntu and AlmaLinux installations
     - In my Intel test environment, selecting 1 CPU core caused the panic, and changing to 2 resolved the issue
 4. Missing step(s) between steps 6 and 7
     - Install the VM accepting defaults
     - Accept DHCP options
-    - Server names: ubuntu, centos, alma8, alma9
+    - Server names: ubuntu, centos, almalinux8, almalinux9
     - Username: tux
     - Password: hardLINUXp@$$
     - Ubuntu specific